Jacksonville Bankruptcy Attorney

 Jacksonville bankruptcy lawyers at once.

 Albaugh Law Firm, we may need to help you debunk some of the bankruptcy myths that have

 resulted in your hesitation to file.
 We have

-more than 70 years of combined experiencing handling a wide range of bankruptcy
+more than 70 years of combined experience handling a wide range of bankruptcy cases, including:

-under the U.S. Bankruptcy Code.
+U.S. Bankruptcy Code.
 To qualify for relief under Chapter 7, the debtor

 must be an individual, partnership, corporation or another business entity.

 This type of bankruptcy begins with the filing of a petition with the

-bankruptcy court if the debtor proved eligibility by passing
+bankruptcy court if the debtor proved eligibility by passing the means test.

-7 means test or if he / she has important nonexempt assets.
+or if he / she has important nonexempt assets.
 In a Chapter 13 bankruptcy,

 you are able to keep your property but must pay back a portion of your

 debts during a three- to five-year period.
 This chapter of bankruptcy

-is beneficial for many individuals who prove they can afford
+is beneficial for many individuals who prove they can afford to make payments.

 If you are harassed by debt collectors and are overwhelmed by the exorbitant